 Basil – probably the most popular herb grown or bought – is good anytime and goes with so many main dishes.

 Chives – Prefers dryer conditions and lots of sun.
 Chives provide instant flavor to salads, soups, and potatoes.

 Dill – Grows sideways at first.
 Dill is great in homemade dips.

 Cilantro – Soak the seeds before planting for better results.
-I love added cilantro in my homemade salsa or any Mexican dish we make.
+I love added cilantro to my homemade salsa or any Mexican dish we make.

 Parsley – May need to soak these seeds too.
 Slow to grow.

 Mint – Also slow to grow, but when fully sprouted and harvested, mint provides a great taste to salads, teas, homemade juices, and even desserts.
 NOTE: When transplanted mint, it’s best to plant it in its own container because it will take over your garden.
-This happened to me a couple of years ago, so I’ll never plant mint in my garden again.
+A couple of years ago, this happened to me, so I’ll never plant mint in my garden again.

 Herb Starter Kit with 8 Seed Varieties

 Included in this herb starter kit provided to me is everything you need to start a complete indoor herb garden from seed – ready to be transplanted into pots of your choosing or in your backyard garden.
 Just remember, if you transplant your herbs in containers and leave them inside, you’ll need to provide plenty of direct sunlight – at least 6 hours.